Divya-Devendrasingh/test-captcha-solver-1/README.md

 Visit the GitHub Pages URL to interact with the app.
 The app fulfills the following requirements:
 - Repo has MIT license
 - README.md is professional
-- Page displays captcha URL passed at https://github.com/Divya-Devendrasingh/test-captcha-solver-1/blob/main/sample-captcha.png
+- Page displays captcha URL passed at ?url=... or defaults to sample-captcha.png
 - Page displays solved captcha text within 15 seconds

 ## Code Explanation